 He let me talk (at least through my sobs), and then he let me listen.
 He was honest.
 He told me that I wasn’t ready.
 I was too weak to be on the floor when it mattered the most, I didn’t work hard enough in the off-season, but he told me that I had potential, and asked me to stick with it.

 I am honestly crying as I write this, thinking about how grateful I am for that moment with him, and for the guidance from my parents.
 I finished the season, despite a lack of playing time, and worked hard that summer.
 The next year, I played in every single game.
 I was awarded Honorable Mention All-Conference, and our team made it to the substate regional final, where I had 15 rebounds against IKM-Manning.

-To this day, Coach P has been one of the most impacting people in my life.
-Finding the courage to approach him, and having the ability to trust his honesty led me down one of the greatest paths in high school.
+To this day, Coach P has been one of the most impactful people in my life.
+Finding the courage to approach him and having the ability to trust his honesty led me down one of the greatest paths in high school.
 Now as a high school coach myself, basketball continues to be one of the biggest pieces of my life.

 I urge all parents to encourage their children to fight their own battles.
 Have your kids come talk to me, but also make sure they are open to my honesty.
 I am not going to tell your child she deserves to play if she doesn’t.
 Coach P did not lie to me.
 He told me I wasn’t good enough to play yet, and I accepted that.
 In fact, I felt that he respected me enough to be honest with me.
 It motivated me, and I worked harder, until it paid off.